Hypocisy/RPGCoreV3-Chinese-wiki/SkillModule:-Damage-Ailments.md

 Directory: "./../SkillModule/ailments.yml"
 Module: SkillModule, DamageModule

-This article intentionally is listed with both the DamageModule and SkillModule, as it is related to both of them.

 Ailments are global skills which are meant to be used to give certain damage types their own identity.
 Allow fire damage to burn enemies, lightning damage to cause a thunderstrike, chaos damage to inflict poison, cold damage to inflict a slowing effect and physical damage to impale enemies.

 You have the full skill system available for Ailments.